-- Government funding for all such research;
+- Government funding for such research;

 - Oppose efforts to restrict or penalize scientists, clinicians, or patients for participating in stem cell research and SCNT technology for therapeutic purposes;